Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 Whatever you put out comes back.

-Because in order to find out who you are, you've got to deal with some of the packaging that you put into, the boxes that you're put into.
+Let me unwrap this a little bit because to find out who you are, you've got to deal with some of the packaging that you put into, the boxes that you put into.

-You put in boxes because of your gender or because of your race or because your education level.
+You put in boxes because of your gender or because of your race or because of your education level.

 How do you manage that?